acuminous/filby/README.md

 A change set groups a set of data frames (potentially for different entities) into a single unit with a common effective date.
 The data frames will not be aggregated by their parent entities when building a projection for an earlier change set.

 ### Notifications
 Notifications are published whenever a new data frame is created.
-The framework works out which projections are affected, and notifies interested parties via a **webhook**.
+The framework works out which projections are affected, and notifies interested parties via a **hook**.
 If multiple data frames are created in quick succession (or part of a transaction) only a single notification is sent.
 Notifications are retried a configurable number of times using an exponential backoff algorithm.

-### Webhook
+### Hook
-A webhook is a URL the framework will POST to whenenver a data frame used to build a projection is added.
-The body of the request is simply the name and version of the affected projection, and the relevant changet set id.
+A hook is an event the framework will emiut to whenenver a data frame used to build a projection is added.
+Your application can handle these events how it chooses, e.g. by making an HTTP request, or publishing a message to an SNS topic.
+Unlike node events, the handlers can be (and should be) asynchronous.
+It is advised not to share hooks between handlers since if one handler fails but another succeeds the built in retry mechanism will re-notify both handlers.

 ## Configuration
 All of above objects (Projections, Entities, Data Frames, etc) are defined using a YAML based, domain specific language, which is dynamically converted into SQL and applied using a database migration tool called [Marv](https://www.npmjs.com/package/marv).
 Whenever you need to make a update, simply create a new migration file in the `migrations` folder.
+You can also use the same process for adding custom views over the aggregated reference data.

 ```yaml
 # Define enums for your reference data